camunda/camunda-docs/docs/components/modeler/bpmn/compensation-handler/compensation-handler.md

 ## Interrupting compensation handlers

 Compensation handlers can be interrupted.
-If the process instance is cancelled then it terminates all compensation handlers.
+If the process instance is canceled, it terminates all compensation handlers.

 Within a process, the process instance terminates a compensation handler if the compensation throw event that invoked